mblackgeo/flask-cognito-lib/README.md

     return redirect(url_for("claims"))

+@app.route("/refresh", methods=["POST"])
+@cognito_refresh_callback
+def refresh():
+    # A route to handle the token refresh with Cognito.
+    # The decorator will exchange the refresh token, previously stored in the session,
+    # for the new access and refresh tokens.
+    # The new validated access token will be stored in a HTTP only cookie,
+    # the refresh token, the user claims and info are stored in the Flask session:
+    # session["refresh_token"], session["claims"] and session["user_info"].
+    # Do anything after the user has refreshed access token here, e.g. a redirect
+    # or perform logic based on the `session["user_info"]`.
+    pass

 @app.route("/claims")
 @auth_required()
 def claims():
     # This route is protected by the Cognito authorisation.
 If the user is not
     # logged in at this point or their token from Cognito is no longer valid
     # a 401 Authentication Error is thrown, which can be caught by registering
-    # an `@app.error_handler(AuthorisationRequiredError)
+    # an `@app.error_handler(AuthorisationRequiredError).
-    # If their auth is valid, the current session will be shown including
+    # If their session is valid, the current session will be shown including
     # their claims and user_info extracted from the Cognito tokens.
     return jsonify(session)